 Lockdown has reduced the earnings of mechanics in Pakistan.
 We distributed safety kits and packages containing a month’s food to more than 65 mechanics in Karachi, Islamabad-Rawalpindi and Lahore, Pakistan’s three biggest transport centres.

-PSFI bought farm produce, then transported it to donate to groups providing meals to front-line workers.
-The programme has provided more than 500,000 meals.
+PSFI bought rice and vegetables from 142 local farmers who were unable to get their produce to market during lockdown, and donated it to groups providing meals to more than 4,000 front-line workers.
+The programme has provided more than 500,000 meals to date.